RakhithJK/Mailu-Mailu-wiki/Architecture.md

     * Uses rspamd as milter.
       * For received emails, ask rspamd to accept/reject the email.
       * For received emails for sending from clients, ask rspamd to sign the email (dkim/arc).
+  * smtp/postfix > imap/dovecot
+    * Messages received by postfix are transported to dovecot.(LMTP: imap:2525)

 ## Antispam / Rspamd
 * Docker Image Name: antispam